ptran021/GettingCleaningData-1/README.md

 ### Code Book

-`CodeBook.md`file is codebook of the tidy data genereted.
+`CodeBook.md` file is the codebook of the tidy data generated.
 It has the explanation of the process to transform the original data to the tidy data and the description of each variable of the tidy data.